 Return to Kathmandu via Syabrubensi

 It’s the last day of our epic Kailash Mansarovar Tour.
-Before entering Nepal, your breakfast at Kerung will be followed by the mandatory border formalities at the Rasuwagadhi border crossing.
-With all the formalities over, your day goes with a scenic drive to Kathmandu through the peaceful and picturesque rural locations.
+Your breakfast at Kerung will be followed by the mandatory border formalities at the Rasuwagadhi border crossing before you enter Nepal.
+With all the formalities over, your day goes on with a scenic drive to Kathmandu through the peaceful and picturesque rural locations.

 The ride winds down through rugged mountain terrain, rolling green slopes, and typical roadside villages.
-As you travel back into the Nepalese countryside, the scenery shifts from broad Tibetan plain to vibrant Himalayan foothills.
-The view changes dramatically, with greenery in every direction, flowing streams, dense jungle, and rolling hills hugging us back.
+And as you travel back into the Nepalese countryside, the scenery shifts from broad Tibetan plain to vibrant Himalayan foothills.
+The view gets a sea change with greenery in every direction, flowing streams, dense jungle, and rolling hills hugging us back.

-After hours of riding, we will arrive at Syabrubensi and continue along the Pasang Lhamu and Prithvi Highways towards the capital.
+After some hours of riding, we will arrive at Syabrubensi and continue along the Pasang Lhamu and Prithvi Highways towards the capital.
 Even though the ride is long and sometimes bumpy due to mountain roads, it is also lined with scenery and downtime to think about your trip.
+You will experience the contrasts between the dry beauty of Tibet and Nepal’s fertile and lush beauty en route to Kathmandu.

-En route to Kathmandu, you will experience the contrasts between the dry beauty of Tibet and Nepal’s fertile and lush beauty.
-You are likely to arrive in Kathmandu at dusk, where you’ll be greeted by our friendly Nepali crew.
-After that, you will be safely driven to your hotel by our cozy vehicle, ending your memorable pilgrimage experience.
+You are likely to arrive in Kathmandu at dusk where you’ll be greeted by our friendly Nepali crew.
+After that, you will be driven to your hotel safely by our cozy vehicle, ending your memorable pilgrimage experience.
 You can indulge yourself for the remainder of the time in a well-deserved rest or see the cultural charm of the capital city.

 Itinerary Details